pbrisbin/airs/README.md

 00 17 * * * airs /path/to/watchlist.txt # 5PM
 ~~~

+Note that, depending on which cron app you use, you may need to define
+the `PUSHOVER_USER` environment variable in your crontab as well.

 ## The Watchlist

 The watch list is a simple list of patterns, one per line.
 Each pattern